truenas/documentation/content/en/hub/sharing/iscsi/iscsi-share.md

 ## Using the iSCSI Share on Linux

-Use the following instructions to connect to an iSCSI share from a Linux system.
+Follow these steps to connect to an iSCSI share from a Linux system.

 ### iSCSI Utilities and Service

-First, open the command line and ensure that the *open-iscsi* utility is installed.
+First, open the command line and ensure that the `open-iscsi` utility is installed.
 To install the utility on an Ubuntu/Debian distribution, type `sudo apt update && sudo apt install open-iscsi`.
 After the installation completes, make sure the *iscsid* service is running by typing `sudo service iscsid start`.
 Once the *iscsid* service is started, you can run the `iscsiadm` command with the discovery arguments and get the necessary information to connect to the share.

 <img src="/images/iSCSI7LinuxUtility.png">
 <br><br>